yucefsourani/pygi-examples/README.md

 # pygi-examples
-Examples For Developing Linux Applications with GTK+ and Python
+Examples For Developing Linux Applications with GTK+ Gdk... and Python

 for testing